5 Life-Changing Lessons I've Learned as a Stepmom

 Throughout my step-parenting journey, I've learned some life-changing lessons that have become my tested tools to fall back on as a stepmom.

 Some of these tools were already in my repertoire, but since I became a stepmom, they have been completely transformed into the life lessons I will carry with me forever.

 I have written this from the viewpoint of a stepmom because that's what I know.
-I'm aware there are plenty of stepdads out there who also go through this journey, and I hope they can appreciate this read as well.
+I'm aware there are plenty of stepdads out there who also go on this journey, and I hope they can appreciate this read as well.

 Diplomacy.
 The art of interacting with people in both a sensitive, yet effective manner.